 He has a bachelor’s degree in business administration from Bowling Green State University and a Doctorate in Jurisprudence from the University of Toledo.
-He is licensed to practice law in the State of Ohio and has actively served as a director on more than 16 boards.
+John is licensed to practice law in the State of Ohio and has actively served as a director on more than 16 boards.

-Smith received his bachelor’s degree from Ohio Northern University in Ada, Ohio.
-He received a Master of Business Administration from Ashland University.
+He received his bachelor’s degree from Ohio Northern University in Ada, Ohio.
+He received a master’s degree in business administration from Ashland University.